-Visitors to the winery should ask to see the Library Wine list, unlike many wineries in the area which do not have older vintages for sale through their tasting rooms, one can actually purchase wines up to 10 or 11 years old.
-For more information, to signup for their mailing list, join the wine club or make an appointment, visit: www.juddshill.com
+Visitors to the winery should ask to see the Library Wine list, unlike many wineries in the area which do not have older vintages for sale through their tasting rooms, one can actually purchase wines up to 10 or 11 years old here.
+For more information, to sign up for their mailing list, join the wine club or make an appointment, visit: www.juddshill.com